-v.1 Monday, May 16, 2016 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE The course must be taken only if no other courses are being taken in the same Fall or Spring semester.
+The course must be taken only if no other courses are being taken in the same Fall or Spring semester.
 All degree requirements must have been completed to enroll in this course, as once students are converted to "special session eligibility" status, they will not be able to return to regular session status.
 Should any requirements other than the thesis or project remain, special permission will have to be obtained from the Associate Dean of Graduate Studies to return to "non-RP status."
 The basis for this stipulation is that, whereas it is conceivable that students are working on theses or projects before completing the remainder of their degree requirements, they should continue to take units in those subjects each semester.
 Once a student enrolls in UNVS 1290R or Departmental 1290R, he or she will not be able to take any additional courses.
 Students who have RPs on their records only prior to Spring 2012 are not subject to this policy unless they earn another RP in subsequent semesters.
 Appeals of the enrollment requirement on the basis that the delay in completing the culminating report was beyond the student's control can be made to the Associate Dean of Graduate Studies.
 Appeals must be made during the first two weeks of the semester following the posting of the RP.
 The RP grade in the project or thesis course remains on the official record until a culminating memo has been submitted by the graduate advisor to GAPE and the course instructor of the class in which the RP was received has petitioned for a grade change.
 Units earned in this course may not be used to satisfy degree requirements in a graduate program and may not appear on the candidacy form.
 Students should meet with their advisors if in need of further clarification.

-v.1 Monday, May 16, 2016 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE
+May 8, 2017 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE